OSU-HPCC/hpc-novice-first-draft/lessons/01-what-is-hpc.md

 What is a Supercomputer?
 ------------------------
 Supercomputing has a long rich history in academic research.
 Click [here](https://www.youtube.com/watch?v=6TRfy70DqD8 "Ferranti Atlas: Britain's first supercomputer") to see a video of what supercomputing looked like at its inception.
 A common misconception of supercomputing is that supercomputers are giant, futuristic machines computing massive calculations that cannot be done on a personal computer.
 While supercomputers do allow their users to push beyond the capabilities of a personal computer, they are not actually a single machine.
 In fact, supercomputers are simply many “normal” computers that have been connected by a high speed network that allows them to work together on a problem that would be too big for any single computer to take on by itself.
 Most supercomputers simply look like the server racks that are found in a data center.
 One supercomputer can have anywhere from two (not very useful) to hundreds of single computers networked together.
-Each of the single computers are referred to as nodes.
+Each of the single computers are referred to as a node.
 ![Oklahoma State University Cowboy Supercomputer](/img/cowboy.jpg "Cowboy Supercomputer")

 Parallel Teamwork